-There are a lot of good riding trousers currently on the market and most feature some sort of weather resistant or DWR coating that does a good job of shrugging off puddle splashes and light showers, but when should you hang those up and reach for a fully wet weather specific option?
-Well if your riding conditions favour amphibious vehicles then a proper waterproof trouser is going to keep you drier, warmer and therefore more comfortable out on the trails.
+There are a lot of good riding trousers currently on the market and most feature some sort of weather-resistant or DWR coating that does a good job of shrugging off puddle splashes and light showers, but when should you hang those up and reach for a fully wet weather specific option?
+Well if your riding conditions favor amphibious vehicles then a proper waterproof trouser is going to keep you drier, warmer and therefore more comfortable out on the trails.

-To gain the desired waterproof status required the best options make the switch from stretchy softshell construction to a fully moisture-proof membrane.
-These are often constructed with two or three layers – a waterproof layer that is topped with an outer face fabric, or in a three-layer variant you’ll typically find the waterproof membrane sandwiched between a specifically designed inner and outer layer.
+To gain the desired waterproof status required the best waterproof MTB trousers make the switch from stretchy softshell construction to a fully moisture-proof membrane.
+These are often constructed with two or three layers – a waterproof layer that is topped with an outer face fabric, or in a three-layer variant, you’ll typically find the waterproof membrane sandwiched between a specifically designed inner and outer layer.

-Without a doubt the most important part of a waterproof trouser is its ability to keep you dry regardless of how frequent the puddle splash or how heavy the downpour.
-Waterproofing is measured by how many vertical millimeters of water are supported by an inch circle of fabric over 24hrs without leaking.
-The fabric needs to support a minimum of 1500mm but some fabrics will be rated at 50k plus and as a rule, the higher the fabric rating the more waterproof the whole product is.
+Without a doubt, the most important part of a waterproof MTB trouser is its ability to keep you dry regardless of how frequent the puddle splash or how heavy the downpour is.
+Waterproofing is measured by how many vertical millimeters of water are supported by an inch circle of fabric over 24 hours without leaking.
+The fabric needs to support a minimum of 1,500mm but some fabrics will be rated at 50k plus and, as a rule, the higher the fabric rating the more waterproof the whole product is.
 But, in the real world, regardless of how good the technology is said to be, no set of trousers is totally waterproof and if you’re out for prolonged periods of time in torrential conditions you will get wet.
-But with the best trousers, it’s just a case of how long this is before the water does begin to seep.
+But with the best waterproof MTB trousers, it’s just a case of how long this is before the water does begin to seep.